pfa230/homebox_client/README.md

 ```

 The editable install keeps the package in sync with the working tree, while `test-requirements.txt` pulls in tooling such as `pytest`, `mypy`, and `flake8`.
+It also installs `python-dotenv`, which enables utility scripts to read credentials from a local `.env` file.

 ## Configuring the client